Spectrum

 The lifeblood of wireless media distribution and production

 EBU Members and other broadcasters need radiofrequency spectrum, both to reach our audiences and to produce the content that we distribute.
-To support the production and distribution of public service media in the short, medium and long term, the EBU aims to protect frequency rights, define policies and regulatory frameworks related to the use of spectrum, and advance expertise on emerging broadcast technologies and network planning.
+To support the production and distribution of public service media in the short, medium and long term, the EBU aims to protect frequency rights, contribute to the definition of policies and regulatory frameworks related to the use of spectrum, and advance expertise on emerging broadcast technologies and network planning.

-In practical terms, our work involves studying the impact of new technologies, developing EBU positions on behalf of our Members, and representing those positions in the relevant forums.
+In practical terms, our work involves studying the impact of new technologies, developing EBU positions in collaboration with our Members, and representing those positions in the relevant forums.
 These activities take place under the EBU's Strategic Programme on Spectrum, in close collaboration with the EBU's Legal and Policy teams.

-Spectrum is a precious resource needed to broadcast television and radio programmes.
+Spectrum is a limited and precious resource needed to create and broadcast television and radio programmes.
 Mobile telecommunications, Wi-Fi and satellite communications also rely on spectrum to deliver their services.
-Decisions on how spectrum is allocated and used directly impact citizens’ access to essential media platforms such as television, radio and the internet.
+As technologies evolve and develop, regulators must continually monitor how spectrum is allocated and change the way it is used to respond to new needs.
+This can directly impact citizens’ access to essential media platforms such as television, radio and the internet.
+The EBU works with European and global regulators to ensure that broadcasters have access to enough spectrum to allow us to fulfill our public service remit.

 What is spectrum?